ivanono156/fabflix/README.md

 Two data sources are created in the context.xml file: read/write operations are sent to "jdbc/moviedbReadWrite", and read-only operations are sent to "jdbc/moviedbReadOnly".
 These two resources are registered in the web.xml file under the same name.
 The read/write data source contains a connection to the aws instance that has the master mysql on it, and the read-only data source contains a connection to the aws instance that has the slave mysql on it.

-USE TERM "Gond" TO DEMONSTRATE FUZZY SEARCH
+When a servlet needs to read items from the database, such as by using a SELECT statement, the website can send requests to either the master or slave SQLs.
+However, if a servlet needs to write to the database, such as by using an INSERT statement, the requests are sent ONLY to the master SQL.

 # Extra Credit - Fuzzy Search
-####  Include a brief explanation of the design and the implementation of your fuzzy Search in README.
+####  Include a brief explanation of the design and the implementation of your fuzzy Search.
+Our fuzzy search uses a combination of full text searching and the LEDA algorithm implemented in the 'edth' user defined function from the flamingo library.
+The edit distance threshold to determine whether two strings are similar is 25% of the length of the user's search query, rounded down, with a minimum threshold of 1 for all queries.
+For example, a search query with a length of 10 characters will have its edit distance threshold set to 2.
+The fuzzy search takes the union of results returned from full text searching and from the 'edth' function by using an 'or' operator.